AlecMcG99/dnd-notes/Session notes/Alec/Session 6.md

 Bob 4(Southern wizard Bob) comes out and tells us that:
 - Its not good
 - its a mark that gets placed on sacrifices and when the sacrifices all die the dark ritual will be complete

+We rounded up 4 of them into the jail and Bob got 3 in the tavern
+- The guard (Jeff) is setting up shifts to watch the victims in the jail